matthias-reis/carda-gatsby/content/articles/2021/11/closet-disco-queen-maudits-saar.md

 language: en
 languageLink: 2021-11/closet-disco-queen-maudits-saar/
 ---
-**For a relaxed weekend, I have three quick music tips from you today – all three come from Klonosphere Records.
+**For a relaxed weekend, I have three quick music tips for you today – all three come from Klonosphere Records.
 They come from Closet Disco Queen, Maudits and SaaR.
 All three bands have recently released new records.**

 ## SaaR – "Gods"